PeterWangIntel/crosswalk-website/Development-on-Tizen.md

 > git commit -a -m init
 > gbs build -A i586
 ```
-* above command fails but your chroot is updated. \o/
+* above command will fail but your chroot is updated. \o/